Prakash-code-sys/Self-ticket-Generate/README.md

 5. F shift count should not greater than 2

 Note: If F count >2 refer below combination from the bric and use the appropriate one
+      If any new proactive added or deleted need to update the Excel sheet we are following If there is change in resource count update required in this code (prakash prashant rajani vinoth balaji venkadesh prasath vineeth kalyan)

 # Brics to Build F shift